-Graduate Admissions Committee Luddy School of Informatics, Computing, and Engineering 535 W. Michigan Street, IT 419
+Luddy School of Informatics, Computing, and Engineering 535 W. Michigan Street, IT 419

-- Complete and submit the online application form at https://graduate.iupui.edu/admissions/apply.html.
+- 1. Complete and submit the online application form here.
 Paper applications are not accepted.
-Choose Ph.D..
+Choose "Ph.D.
 Informatics" and "Informatics" in the "Academic Interest" section.
-Be sure to indicate on your personal statement your intended area of specialization. - Submit a resume listing your education, work, research, honors/awards and computer programming experience.
-This may be attached to your online application or sent separately. - Submit a personal statement (visit the IU Writing Center for instructions on how to write such a statement).
+Be sure to indicate on your personal statement your intended area of specialization. - 2.
+Submit a resume listing your education, work, research, honors/awards and computer programming experience.
+This may be attached to your online application or sent separately. - 3.
+Submit a personal statement (visit the IU Writing Center for instructions on how to write such a statement).
 This may be attached to your online application or sent separately.
 Your personal statement should indicate the following: - Why you're applying to the program - Your post-graduation career plans - Your intended area of specialization - 4.
 Submit all official transcripts from previous colleges and universities.
-NOTE: we do not require transcripts from Indiana University campuses. - Submit three references from academic instructors and/or employers.
+NOTE: we do not require transcripts from Indiana University campuses. - 5.
+Submit three references from academic instructors and/or employers.
 To submit references, you will input contact information for each person on your electronic application.
-The reference will receive a form via email to fill out and submit electronically. - Complete the Graduate Record Examination (GRE) and ensure that IU Indianapolis receives your score report from the GRE exam board.
-The Luddy School of Informatics, Computing, and Engineering school code for the GRE is 1325 - enter this code on the exam's answer sheets. - Submit English language proficiency exam score (International and non-native English speaking students only - see instructions below).
+The reference will receive a form via email to fill out and submit electronically. - 6.
+Complete the Graduate Record Examination (GRE) and ensure that IU Indianapolis receives your score report from the GRE exam board.
+The Luddy School of Informatics, Computing, and Engineering school code for the GRE is 1325 - enter this code on the exam's answer sheets.

+7. Submit English language proficiency exam score (International and non-native English speaking students only - see instructions below).